Canada PM Trudeau planning snap election, seeks approval for COVID response - sources | Politics

 Trudeau came to power in 2015 with a majority of the 338 seats in the House of Commons, but in 2019 he was reduced to a minority after old photos emerged of him wearing blackface.
 "Circumstances have changed massively since 2019.
 We need to know whether Canadians support our plans for economic recovery," said one of the sources.

 Growth is set to rebound in the third quarter and Canada currently has one of the world's best inoculation rates.
-The sources said that as the campaign advanced, the Liberals would remind Canadians of the government's record.
+Investors are looking for signs that Canada's next government could dial back the fiscal spending, with activity already on track to make a full recovery.

 ALSO READ